 I may have mentioned previously, when I made a fantastic rustic creamy Jerusalem artichoke soup., about my deep affection for Jerusalem artichokes (also known as sunchokes or topinambours.
 In fact, pretty much the only thing to my mind that compensates me for the seasonal disappearance of broad beans is the appearance of Jerusalem artichokes!

 Last weekend I had a few people round to lunch and needed a satisfying, creamy starch dish.
 Yes, I could have made plain old potato bake, but I had three Jerusalem artichokes on the fridge that I wanted to use.
 And then I saw this post from Anne’s Food and just like that, the decision was made.

 The two work wonderfully well together.
-The Jerusalem artichoke on its own as a bake might be a little too strident, but together with the potato it creates a happe balance between bland and strident – and of course, the cream and the melty cheese just make the whole dish that much more indulgent :-).
+The Jerusalem artichoke on its own as a bake might be a little too strident, but together with the potato it creates a happy balance between bland and appealingly earthy – and of course, the cream and the melty cheese just make the whole dish that much more indulgent :-).
 Be aware though that Jerusalem artichokes require long and thorough cooking – failure to do so may result in… shall we say… windy conditions!

 JERUSALEM ARTICHIKE & POTATO GRATIN (serves 6)

 3 medium Jerusalem artichokes